MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 ### Upgrade your own model in the source environment

-1. Make you've registered your own model in the source environment using the AI Builder SDK.
-Use the same model name and pass **override=True**. <!-- Where is the override?
-Not in the tutorial.
-8/13: ... registered your upgraded model.
-Add link to tutorial. -->
+1. Make sure you've registered your upgraded model in the source environment using a Python package.
+For detailed instructions, go to [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).

    If you haven't already registered, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).

+    For help on how to upgrade, go to [Upgrade a solution](/powerapps/maker/data-platform/update-solutions).

+1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automeate](https://flow.microsoft.com).

 1. Select the solution containing only the custom connector.
     1. Add a new existing custom connector by selecting **Add**.
     1. Complete the fields and enter the new version.
 In this example, it's v2 since this is the second version.